rakeshranjan25/Student-Management-System-PHP/README.md

 5. Create a database with name studentmsdb

-6. Import studentmsdb.sql file(given inside the zip package in SQL file folder)
+6. Import studentmsdb.sql file(given inside the package in SQL file folder)

 7.Run the script http://localhost/studentms (frontend)